CasperCDR/ce-import-muziekweb/README.md

     python import-mw.py -a M00000238467

+To import album information use:

+    python import-mw.py -r JK90000

 When importing audio fragments from an album release, the importer acquires data from the Muziekweb API (https://www.muziekweb.nl/Muziekweb/Webservice/WebserviceAPI.php).
 To make use